Thank you! Your submission has been received!

 Show them you aren't leaving them to figure it out alone.

-• Example: “We will have additional staff at the entrance to manage the tablets and screenings so you can focus entirely on welcoming the children into your rooms.”
+"We'll have extra staff at the entrance running the screenings, so you can focus on welcoming the children into your rooms."

-A thermometer simply reacts to the temperature of the room—if the staff is hot and angry, the thermometer rises to match them.
-A thermostat, however, sets the temperature.
+A thermometer reacts to the room.
+If the staff is hot and angry, the thermometer rises to match them.
+A thermostat sets the temperature.

 Handling Resistance Without Escalation

-Resistance is rarely rebellion; it is usually just the sound of a person processing fear.
+Resistance is rarely rebellion.
+It's usually the sound of a person processing fear.
 When pushback comes:

 1. Pause.
-Do not match their volume or speed.
+Don't match their volume or speed.

 2. Validate.
 "I hear that this feels like a big shift for your classroom."